-Commercial & Industrial Customers
+Commercial and Industrial Customers

 Q. How can I reduce my demand charge?